March 2, 2025

 - gtm.timerElapsedTime – The time in milliseconds since the timer started.

-The awesome thing about Google Tag Manager is that you can fetch any parameter from the data layer and turn it into a variable.
+The remarkable thing about Google Tag Manager is that you can fetch any parameter from the data layer and turn it into a variable.

-As a result, the final values of the event could look like this:
+As a result, your GA4 event tag could look like this:

 Use Cases of the Timer Trigger